jvllmr/python-fastgauss/README.md

 His conclusion was that it is faster to just calculate the outcome of the loop.
 But there actually is another way to get faster by doing the calculation in C and importing the function into Python.
 I built this example which calculates the gaussian formula in two different ways to prove / show it.
-As I'm not an expert in C I mostly made this example by following [this Guide](https://docs.python.org/3/extending/extending.html) from the offical Python Dcoumentation.
+As I'm not an expert in C I mostly made this example by following [this Guide](https://docs.python.org/3/extending/extending.html) from the offical Python Documentation.

 If you know a way to do it better / get faster feel free to make a pull request! :slightly_smiling_face: